Bernd Schroeder

 Bernd Schroeder (6 June 1944 – 18 June 2023) was a German writer who authored books, television plays, film scripts, and audio plays.
 He also directed audio plays.
 He co-authored the bestseller novel Alte Liebe with Elke Heidenreich, and received several awards including the Grimme-Preis.

 Life and career

 Schroeder was born in Aussig, Reichsgau Sudetenland, when his parents fled during World War II.
 He grew up in Fürholzen near Neufahrn, Upper Bavaria.
 He attended the Camerloher-Gymnasium Freising and finished with the Abitur.
-He studied theatre science, German studies and ethnology at the University of Munich from 1966.
+He studied theatre science, German studies and ethnology at LMU Munich from 1966.

 Schroeder first worked, already during his studies, as assistant director for the broadcaster Bayerischer Rundfunk (BR).
 He wrote film scripts from 1968, including for Wolfgang Petersen.
 He directed audio plays, both his own and of others.
 In 1986, he was awarded the Grimme-Preis for Der eiserne Weg, together with Hans-Werner Schmidt.
 In 1992, he received the German Film Award.
 He wrote novels from 1993.
 Schroeder was a member of the PEN Centre Germany.